Sign-up for the latest Lookout news and threat research

 Victoria 07:12

 Those are interesting tools.
-But I would say they're even less security focused than your MDM, because at least when you get with an MDM, you have that MDM profile on the device that can enforce or require certain criteria be applied to the device, and a man scenario, you have no control over anything on that device at all.
-The only thing you're controlling is the app itself, for both of them if your device compromised all of those protections, regardless of what it is, go out the door.
-All right, so we've talked about
+But I would say they're even less security focused than your MDM, because at least when you get with an MDM, you have that MDM profile on the device that can enforce or require certain criteria be applied to the device.
+And in a MAM scenario, you have no control over anything on that device at all.
+The only thing you're controlling is the app itself, for both of them. if your device is compromised, all of those protections, regardless of what it is, go out the door.

 Hank Schless 07:47